h3rald/min/site/contents/download.md

 #### -d:mini

-If the **d:mini** flag is specified, an even more minimal executable file will be generated (typically, it should be called litemin), however the following functionalities will not be available:
+If the **d:mini** flag is specified, an even more minimal executable file will be generated (typically, it should be called "minimin"), however the following functionalities will not be available:

 * The {#link-module||crypto#}
 * The {#link-module||net#}